 History of Patek Philippe

 The origins of Patek Philippe date back to 1839 and two watchmakers: Antoine Norbert de Patek and Franciszek Czapek.
-The two gentleman parted ways in 1944 and in 1945 Patek joined forces with Jean Adrien Philippe and the company was registered under the name Patek Philippe.
+The two gentlemen parted ways in 1944 and in 1945 Patek joined forces with Jean Adrien Philippe and the company was registered under the name Patek Philippe.
 It has been in constant operation ever since.
 It is the last independent, family-owned Genevan watch manufacture and is considered by many experts and aficionados to be one of the most prestigious watch manufacturers.

-Five interesting facts about Patek Philippe:
+Five interesting facts about Patek Philippe

 Antoine Norbert de Patek was Polish, Franciszek Czapek was both Polish and Czech, and Jean Adrien Philippe was French.